 Deciding Whether to Trade in Your Car

-• Additional costs: for example, taxes, title fees, and dealer fees
+Additional costs, such as taxes, title fees, and dealer fees

 If you decide to further explore how to trade your car in, here’s help!